 The structure of the class for this term will remain the same as the last semester.
 We will continue to organize it around two separate weekly sessions, namely lectures and tutorial meetings.
 Every Tuesday the class will meet for two hours for lectures of the topic at hand.
 These lectures are designed to offer thought-provoking and engaging analysis of the complex dynamics of poverty and human development in the twenty-first century.
 By contrast, every Tuesday the tutorial groups will meet for an hour not only to strengthen our understanding of the field of International Development but also to explore policy alternatives that development thinkers/activists/researchers must tackle in the near future.
 In both sessions, the class-members will be able to respond to a broad range of critical issues and challenges facing the world today.

-Please consult the previous outline (Fall 2004) for detailed information on grading and assignments.
+Please review the previous outline (Fall 2005) for a detailed description of grading and assignments.

 I would strongly encourage you to contact us if you have any further questions about your essay.